5 Animal Charities to Support This Christmas

 David Shepherd Wildlife Foundation

 What's not to love about combining extraordinary art with wildlife conservation?
 Wildlife Artist David Shepherd established this charity in 1984 having become passionate about conservation after seeing '255 dead zebra at a poisoned waterhole in Tanzania' in the 60s.
 His wildlife paintings and prints are world famous and his charity has given away over £8million in grants to key projects.
 Describing themselves as a 'small and effective wildlife conservation charity funding key projects in Africa and Asia working to save endangered wildlife' they are truly making a difference in this world.
-Sadly, David passed away this year in September, but his legacy lives on as this charity continues to do amazing and much needed work.
+Sadly, David passed away in 2017, but his legacy lives on as this charity continues to do amazing and much needed work.
 You can donate to them, and buy gifts (including prints of David's artwork).